 - The investigator should establish a PCR protocol that can reliably detect your transgene at the single copy level when mixed with wild-type mouse DNA.
 This should be completed before the construct is injected into mouse embryos.

-- For an extra fee, the TRP offers transgene design, DNA preparation, and genotyping through our partnership with the UW VTMC core.
+- For an extra fee, the TRP offers transgene design, DNA preparation, and genotyping through our partnership with the UW Mouse CRISPR Core.

-The standard background strain used for the embryos is B6D2 (C57BL/6 x DBA/2J).
+The standard background strain used for the embryos is B6D2 (C57BL/6 x DBA/2J) or B6C3 (C57BL/6 x C3H).
 Embryos are produced by mating B6D2 females to C57BL/6 males, generating potential founder animals which are 75% C57BL/6 and 25% DBA/2J.
 Other strains can be used as egg donors, but these may require additional fees.
 Some strains do not respond to superovulating hormones and/or have poor quality embryos and should be avoided if possible.
-Pure C57BL/6 embryos can be used for injection, but due to poor survival, there is no guarantee of founders being produced.
+Pure C57BL/6 embryos can be used for injection, but due to poor survival, it is often necessary to perform multiple injection sessions in order to produce founders.

-- We guarantee to inject at least 75 embryos.
+- We guarantee that at least 70 injected embryos will be surgically implanted into pseudopregnant recipients, or 2 founder pups will be produced, whichever comes first when injecting hybrid embryos.
 The construct DNA provided by the investigator must be clean and non-toxic or the guarantee is void.

 - In the event that an alternate host embryo strain is required, the additional costs incurred from purchasing and housing a special strain of stud males, will be charged to the investigator.
 The investigator will also pay the difference in purchase price between the cost of standard hybrid strains, and the cost of the embryo host strain selected.
 No guarantee will be made as to the number of injected embryos transferred, due to strain variability in embryo production.

-- C57BL/6 embryos are available at no additional cost per injection day, but without guarantee.
+- We will inject pure C57BL/6 embryos at no extra cost, but without guarantee.
 This strain tends to be less efficient due to high mortality post-injection, therefore two or three injection sessions are typically required to achieve the same results as one session using hybrid embryos.

 - Cancellation of injection within two weeks of the scheduled date will result in a $500 fee to cover the cost of embryo donors, hormones, and technician time.